 Recording working hours

-During the busy period, it is good practise to record your working hours.
+During the busy period, it is good practice to record your working hours.
 In many cases, there is a considerable amount of extra work, and therefore, it is important to keep track of time records so that misunderstandings and mistakes in calculating salaries can be prevented.

 Since most stores hire students temporarily during peak seasons, it is also important to reiterate these points with new colleagues.